jeffThompson/DesigningWithData/Syllabus.md

 * Google Docs account (for working with and sharing data)
 * Adobe Creative Cloud, either installed on your computer or using the Lab computers
 * A notebook or sketchbook for taking notes, figuring things out, and ideation.
 Find (or make!) one you really like.
 I particularly love [Moleskine sketchbooks with gridded paper](https://www.amazon.com/Moleskine-Classic-Notebook-Cover-Squared/dp/8883701135) but use whatever makes you want to draw in it!

+Required and suggested readings will be provided as PDFs on GitHub.
+There is no required textbook.

 ***